sk-unikent/moodle-assignfeedback_docker/README.md

-# moodle-mod_dockerassignment
+# Auto-graded assignments within docker
-Assignment submissions that are auto-graded in docker containers (experimental)
+Assignment submissions that are auto-graded in docker containers.

+** DO NOT USE THIS ** It is for investigation only

 ## Testing docker
 ```